Lingtax/2018NUMBAT/README.md

 # PARDALOTE

-A presentation for NUMBAT in December 2018
+A presentation for NUMBAT in December 2018 on switching psychology to R